Print this Page

 The NZ Catholic Bishops Conference (NZCBC) has determined that Catholic schools will follow a national curriculum for Religious Education at both primary and secondary level.
 The National Centre for Religious Studies (NCRS) is the agency of the NZCBC has developed this curriculum in consultation with schools.

 The amount of time schools should devote to Religious Education at various year levels has also been set down by the NZCBC (see downloadable pdf in Resources section).
 Boards are responsible for ensuring that professional development, school budgets, staffing allocation and timetabling allow these requirements to be met.

 Drug and sexuality education

 These topics are covered in all schools, usually through the health and physical education programme.
 However, in Catholic schools sexuality is normally part of the Religious Education programme, because of the important moral dimensions of this topic.
 Health educators and Religious Education teachers need to collaborate closely in these curriculum areas.
 It is important that Boards ensure funding for teachers to take part in Having life to the Full, a professional development course for teachers in Catholic schools.
-This requirement is set out in Section 60B of the Education Act 1989.
+This requirement is set out in Section 91 of the Education and Training Act 2020.